Psychology Schools in Rhode Island

 The following guide to psychology schools in Rhode Island, which features profiles of several graduate and undergraduate psychology programs in the state, is designed to make choosing a psychology program less stressful.
 Rhode Island’s colleges and universities allow students to earn a psychology degree in a full range of areas, including forensic psychology and clinical psychology.
 An online bachelor’s or master’s degree program in psychology offers an affordable and convenient alternative to a traditional degree.

-- There are 7 colleges and universities with psychology degree programs in Rhode Island.
+- There are 8 not-for-profit colleges and universities with psychology degree programs in Rhode Island.1

-- 5 schools provide a master’s or advanced degree in psychology.
+- 5 schools offer a master’s or advanced degree in psychology.1

 Keep reading to learn more about several of the leading undergraduate and graduate psychology programs in Rhode Island.

-The University of Rhode Island confers the Bachelor of Arts (BA) in Psychology to students to successfully complete the four-year undergraduate program.
-Students will complete major requirements and electives encompassing such topics alcohol and drug counseling, clinical psychology, child development, and school psychology.
+The University of Rhode Island confers the Bachelor of Arts (BA) in Psychology to students who successfully complete the four-year undergraduate program.
+Students will complete major requirements and electives encompassing such topics as alcohol and drug counseling, clinical psychology, child development, and school psychology.
 Students must complete at least one internship.
-Psychology majors, who live on campus, may want to live in a Living Learning Community with other psychology students.
+Psychology majors who live on campus may want to live in a Living Learning Community with other psychology students.
 Study abroad opportunities are also available, and psychology majors may find a graduate student or faculty member mentor through the Psychology Club or Psi Chi, both on-campus organizations open to psychology majors.

 Rhode Island College